 Careful use of punctuation marks in writing is essential to avoid any ambiguities.
 Writers express their feelings easily with their help.
-Commas, full stops, and exclamation marks are there in sentences to give intended meaning.
+Commas, periods (sometimes called full stops), and exclamation marks are there in sentences to give the intended meaning.

-You have several things to make the meaning of a sentence clear, like intonation, pauses, stress, and rhythm.
+There are several ways to clarify a sentence’s meaning, like intonation, pauses, stress, and rhythm.
 Punctuation handles them when writing or speaking, and each punctuation mark has a significant role.

 Know About Varied Usage of Exclamation Marks

-For direct sentences, when there is If there is a sense of anger and disgust in a direct sentence, exclamation marks are used.
+For direct or imperative sentences, when there is a sense of anger and disgust in a direct sentence, exclamation marks are used.
 It may signify shouting or yelling.
-For example, the teacher said, “Stop Shouting!”
+For example, the teacher said, “Stop shouting!”

-The exclamation point is used for the words inside the parenthesis if it applies to them.
+An exclamation point can be used for the words inside of a parenthesis if it applies to them.
 For example, John is scared because it is dark (flashlights are gone too!).

-The writers can also put the exclamation mark outside the parentheses if the exclamation mark applies to the overall sense indicated in the whole sentence.
+The writers may also put an exclamation mark outside of parentheses if the exclamation mark applies to the overall sense indicated in the whole sentence.
 For example, “In the beginning, I was happy with them, and then what they did shocked me (it was unbelievable)!”

 Find out what's in your copy.